GoodTimes Entertainment: History

 At the Summer CES 1985, GoodTimes launched a home video label Kids Klassics Home Video, which was specifically designed for a children's audience.
 The first Kids Klassics videos were 52 different cartoons, which were all meant to be in color and received a 50-50 joint venture with Remco to market the Mel-O-Toons cartoons by Storer Broadcasting.
 The company made its first licensed client in 1986, by signing a deal with Worldvision Home Video to reissue titles on VHS, through the Kids Klassics label, which were mostly Hanna-Barbera cartoons.

 This was followed in 1987 by signing a deal with major video distributor MCA Home Video to license these titles to VHS, mainly the Universal Pictures catalog for a price of $15.
 That year, Goodtimes and Kids Klassics merged their distribution arms to form Goodtimes/Kids Klassics Distribution Corp.
 In the 1990s they expanded the company into GT Publishing, a division of the company that published children's books under the Inchworm Press imprint.

-Expanding from home video distribution, GoodTimes founded its spin-off, GT Interactive as a way to distribute computer and video games.
+Expanding from home video distribution, GoodTimes founded its spin-off, GT Interactive as a way to distribute computer and video games in 1995.
 This company was sold to the French game publisher Infogrames in 1999.
 At different times, GoodTimes contracted with Columbia Pictures, NBC, HBO, Worldvision Enterprises, Hanna-Barbera, Orion Home Video, Universal Pictures and Paramount Pictures to release inexpensive tapes of many of their films and TV series.
 In addition, GoodTimes released several compilations assembled from public domain films, film trailers, earlier television programs and newsreels.
 Most of these were credited to Film Shows, Inc.

 In February 2003, Quadrangle Capital Partners purchased GoodTimes Entertainment for $90 million plus $160 million in debt, and rebranded the company as GT Brands.

-Bankruptcy and sale to Gaiam

 In July 2005, GT Brands Holdings filed for Chapter 11 Bankruptcy protection.
 Gaiam subsequently acquired all of GoodTimes' assets for $40 million.
 The deal was closed that September and GT Brands Holdings LLC was renamed as GT Media, Inc., becoming Gaiam's general-interest label that released films and animation from DIC Entertainment and mockbusters from The Asylum.

 By the end of the 2000s, the GT Media brand was no longer used by Gaiam, with the company solely distributing fitness and yoga media under the latter label.
 In April 2012, the company acquired and merged with Vivendi Entertainment, renaming the combined subsidiary Gaiam Vivendi Entertainment.
 In October 2013, Cinedigm purchased Gaiam Vivendi Entertainment for $51.5 million; after this Gaiam had exited the home video industry, with the subsidiary merging with Cinedigm's New Video to form a standalone distributor under the Cinedigm name.